sangeethailango/SQL-Ecto-writings/SQL-Ecto-Intermediate/JOIN.md

 ![[Pasted image 20231107110005.png]]

-In the above table you can see that both `employees` and `jobs` are joined together with all the columns appeared. all columns are here because we select * every columns from both tables.
+In the above table you can see that both `employees` and `jobs` are joined together with all the columns appeared.
+All columns are here because we select * every columns from both tables.

 Example to select only some columns that needs to be appeared